 And the worst part?
-Not knowing what to do.
+Not knowing what to do when your reservation is affected.

 You feel like the airline should compensate you for your delayed flight, but the gate agent is saying it won’t.
 Who’s correct?